CloudNationHQ/az-cn-go-azurermmcp/README.md

 Deleting the database file will cause a full rebuild the next time the server is called.

 The parser extracts schema metadata using Go AST analysis for accuracy.

+Release summaries maintain the most recent 40 versions by default; older tags can be backfilled on demand when needed.

 ## Direct Database Access